KomodoPlatform/Documentation.rst.old/docs/source/agama/mobile/add-Bitcoin-Compatible-coin-Agama-Mobile.rst

 If you can't find ``chainparams.cpp`` in your code base, try checking one of the files listed :ref:`here <search-info-on-github>`

-Please make sure the BTC compatible coin is working in Agama before making a commit.
+Please make sure the BTC compatible coin is working in Agama before making a PR.
 Pull requests containing partial information or not working assets/servers will remain unmerged until all requirements are fulfilled.